soanvig/Moon/_posts/2019-03-22-node-ransomware.md

 In opposite to symmetric encryption, asymmetric encryption uses two keys: one for encryption, one for decryption.
 This way, decryption key can be stored safely on the machine, and encryption key (aka *public key*) can be send literally to the whole world.
 When someone wants to encrypt something, he uses recipient's public key.
 Since now, the only thing that can decrypt it, is recipient's decryption key (aka *private key*).
 That simple, yet incredibly powerful.

-I've mentioned earlier, that with great power limitation come.
-No different in case of [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) - the most popular asymmetric encryption algorithm.
-It's far slower than AES, and can encrypt only messages not longer, than it's encrypting key.
+I've mentioned earlier, that with great power limitations come.
+No difference in case of [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) - the most popular asymmetric encryption algorithm.
+It's far slower than AES, and can encrypt only messages not longer than it's encrypting key.
 2048-bit length key (which is 256 bytes) can encrypt only 255 bytes of message.
 To encrypt typical MP3 file (3MB) it would require to split the file into almost 12 thousands parts.
 Not very practical.
 Symmetric encryption has no problem with that!

 ---

-Hypothetically, if we have our's roommate public key, we can use to encrypt `I like pancakes` message, and send it securely to him.
+Hypothetically, if we have our's roommate public key, we can use RSA to encrypt `I like pancakes` message, and send it securely to him.
 Encrypting that way longer messages is - unfortunately - impossible.

 ### RSA/AES tandem